sanskaraggarwal2025/Blogging/Readme.md

   - React.js: A JavaScript library for building user interfaces.
   - TypeScript: A statically typed superset of JavaScript that adds type annotations.
   - Tailwind CSS: A utility-first CSS framework for creating custom designs quickly.
 - **Backend**:
   - Hono: A lightweight server for handling HTTP requests and routing.
   - Prisma: An ORM (Object-Relational Mapping) tool for TypeScript and Node.js.
   - PostgreSQL: A powerful, open-source relational database management system.
-  - Cloudflare (Serverless): The backend is deployed in a serverless fashion using Cloudflare Workers.
+  - Cloudflare (Serverless): The backend is deployed utilizing a serverless architecture with Cloudflare Workers.
   - Connection Pooling: A connection pool is implemented for efficient database connections.